Skip to content

 • Limited data sharing (500 MB/day)

-Even data sharing is available, but with a limit of 500 MB per day.
-Holafly compensates for that with its state-of-the-art 24/7 live chat service and a hassle-free app with easy activation that takes a minute.
-If you cancel your trip or you find that your phone doesn’t support an eSIM, you can get a refund in 5 to 10 days.
+Data sharing exists but stops at 500 MB per day.
+Holafly compensates with a state-of-the-art 24/7 live chat and an app that activates in a minute.
+Cancel your trip, or discover your phone doesn’t support eSIM, and you can get a refund within 5 to 10 days.

 Airalo Dominican Republic